pkourr/Banknote-Authentication-Classification/README.md

 1. Ensure all dependencies are installed.
 2. Open the notebook and run the cells sequentially to load the dataset, preprocess the data, train the models, and evaluate their performance.

-## Acknowledgements
-- The dataset used in this project is publicly available from the UCI Machine Learning Repository.